Irene Angelico: Career

-In 1980, Angelico and her partner Abbey Neidik, who would become a frequent collaborator, produced and directed the feature documentary, Dark Lullabies.
+In 1980, Angelico and her partner Abbey Jack Neidik, who would become a frequent collaborator, produced and directed the feature documentary Dark Lullabies.
 The film explored the effect of the Holocaust on children of survivors and second-generation Germans.
 The film received the first prize for "The Most Socially/Politically Engaging Film" at Mannheim and the prize for "The Most Memorable Film" in Tokyo.
-It was included in The Fifty Greatest Documentaries of all Time at the international Salute to the Documentary, and selected to represent the best of the NFB's Studio D at retrospectives in London and France.
+It was included in The Fifty Greatest Documentaries of all Time at the international Salute to the Documentary.
 In the summer of 2013, it was selected as the inaugural feature documentary at the Stratford Festival Forum.
 The film continues to be screened and broadcast worldwide including special commemorative screening in Berlin and Vilnius.

 Angelico went on to write and direct 1998's The Cola Conquest, a documentary about Coca-Cola as a metaphor for America.
 The documentary Black Coffee explored the history and social impact of coffee.
 The 2007 film Inside the Great Magazines was about the first international media.